varjakm/Andmetehnika_projekt/README.md

 <i>For detailed data processing understanding, we commented the code.</i>

 Important notes regarding processing: due to the nature of datasets, there are many NaN values, essentially data earlier than 1990s is lacking, thus we can look back 30 years.
 Further, literacy data is relatively incomplete, meaning that not for every year literacy values are given.
-However, to estimate the literacy levels in 2021, we extrapolate the values from a earlier year, when measurements had been cconducted.
+However, to estimate the literacy levels in 2021, we extrapolate the values from a earlier year, when measurements had been conducted.

-Using Python Matplotlib and Seaborn libraries, we did made following graphical representations of the the data:
+Using Python Matplotlib and Seaborn libraries, we made following graphical representations of the the data:
 Figure 1:
 Scatterplot for GDP per capita vs Literacy rate in 2021, coloring done based on Regions.
 - Strong correlation between country's richness and literacy